 Next to single anchor points for fall restraint and fall arrest, XSPlatforms also offers single anchor point solutions that allow users to perform rope access duties.

-Using a horizontal lifeline system
+Using a horizontal lifeline system for fall protection

 A horizontal lifeline system (HLL) consist of a series of anchor points that are connected via a steel wire-rope.
 Workers attach to the lifeline track and travel along the trajectory, without having to detach and re-attach.